ORA Reimagining the Automotive Infotainment System & Instrument

 Scoring Factors

-New achievement
+New Achievement

-Applied theme
+Applied Theme

-Applied theme
+Applied Theme

-⟢ Digital Instrument Cluster
+Instrument Cluster

 Wayfinding

-Turning Signal Warning: car on right side
+Turning Signal Warning: Car on Right Side

-Turning Signal Warning cleared
+Turning Signal Warning: Clear

-⟢ Reflections
+Reflections

-1. Starting a project with no knowledge of the electric automotive industry was challenging, but I found that it was okay not to be an expert in the field—putting in the work to research and understand the industry, market, users, and problems helped tremendously to design solutions based on data.
+Starting a project with no knowledge of the electric automotive industry was challenging, but I found that it was okay not to be an expert in the field—putting in the work to research and understand the industry, market, users, and problems helped tremendously to design solutions based on data.

-2. One of the biggest lessons I learned was the importance of collaboration and staying open to change.
+One of the biggest lessons I learned was the importance of collaboration and staying open to change.
 Our initial design went through multiple rounds of feedback and iteration, and I learned not to get too attached to the first idea.

 © Gigikhz.
 All rights Reserved.